sts10/radiation/README.md

 }
 ```

 If you do not see option `b - Add radiation function to your bash_profile` in your Radiation main menu, that means you already have a function called `radiation` in your bash_profile.
 You most likely do NOT want to add another one, but Radiation will let you if you confirm.
-At this point you'll definitely want to see what's going on in your bash_profile by running `vim ~/.bash_profile`.
+Either way, at this point you'll want to see what's going on in your bash_profile by running `vim ~/.bash_profile`.

 ### Editing User Settings

 In the main menu you'll see option `s` for editing user settings.
-Here you can do things like set your local timezone (by default set to New York), change the text editor you use (I think on totally nuclear boxes there's only `vim` or `nano`), and change what file your blog gets printed to (default is `public_html/blog.html`).
+Here you can do things like set your local timezone (by default set to New York), change the text editor you use (I think on totally nuclear boxes there's only `vim` or `nano`-- default is `vim`), and change what file your blog gets printed to (default is `public_html/blog.html`).

 Once you make your changes, save the file and then restart Radiation for the changes to take effect.

 ### Where do my Posts Get Saved to?

 They're always safe and sound in `~/radiation_posts`.
-You can edit and/or delete them there as you would any `.html` file.
+You can edit and/or delete them etiher through the Radiation menu or in that directory as you would any file.
 After you're done editing or deleting posts, just run Radiation's publish command to publish those changes.

 Note: If you use Git feel free to run `git init` in the posts directory.
+However this is certainly not necessary.

 ### Editing the Blog Template

 Radiation uses ERB for templating.
 If you don't know ERB, you can probably figure it out.
-Once you've setup Radiation, you can head on over to `~/radiation_templates/blog.html.erb` and take a look at the sample template.
+Once you've setup Radiation, you can head on over to `~/radiation_templates/blog.html.erb` or use the `t` option in the main menu and take a look at the sample template.

 You can change where Radiation finds its template in user settings (see above).

 ### How Do I Write CSS or JavaScript for my Blog?

+You obviously can write both CSS and JavaScript for your blog.
+If you want to write CSS or JavaScript in external files (`.css` and `.js` respectively), that's totally cool.
+Let go over where you'd put those files:

 The key here is that your template will look for files relative to `~/public_html/blog.html`.
 So if you put `<link rel="stylesheet" type="text/css" href="css/styles.css">` in the `blog.html.erb` template, it will look for a file at `~/public_html/css/styles.css`.

 Same thing goes for JavaScript-- I'd recommend creating a `js` directory folder at `~/public_html/js/`.
 You can then create a `.js` file there, like `apps.js` for example, and then put `<script src="js/app.js"></script>` in the head of your `blog.html.erb` template.

-### Changing Defaults
+### Changing Your Radiation Settings

 Just use the `s - edit my user settings` option from the main menu to change the defaults that are available to change.
 If you ever want to restore the default user settings, just choose the `r` option in the main menu.

 To change other settings you'll have to dive into the code in `/radiation` itself.
-If you screw up, just `rm -rf` the radiation directory and re-install the latest version.
+If you screw something up, no worries-- just `rm -rf` the radiation directory and re-install the latest version.

-### Git Ignore Suggestion

-If you're really buying into Radiation's ability to re-create your blog from your posts directory whenever you want, and you have your `public_html` directory git initialized, you might want to consider gitignoring `blog.html`.

 ### Why Do Posts and Templates Live Outside of the Radiation Directory?

-If you use the setup command described in the installation instructions above, Radiation should give you the following directory structure:
+If you use the setup command described in the installation instructions above, Radiation have the following directory structure:

 ```
 ~/public_html/